qurben/gource-live/README.md

 gource-live
 ===========

-This program will launch gource, and every time a commit is pushed it updates.
+This program will launch gource, and every time a commit is created it updates.

 Setup
 -----